Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 > [!NOTE]
 > It may not work properly on some browsers caused by depending on the status of support about WebRTC.

+### Furioos compatibility

+> [!NOTE]
+> This is an experimental feature.

+**Unity Render Streaming** is also supported natively by Furioos platform https://www.furioos.com/ .
+That means that you can easily build a RenderStreaming application, upload it on Furioos and enjoy all the features of RenderStreaming without worrying about the deployment and scalability issues of your project.
+To do so, the requirement is to select "FurioosSignaling" in the "Signaling server type" parameter of the RenderStreaming script.
+This allow your application to connect to Furioos services when running on the managed virtual machines.
+Then just build a standalone Windows version of your application, zip it and upload it on your account at https://portal.furioos.com/ .

 ## Samples

 Currently, there are two samples: